GeorgeHernandez/GeorgeHernandez/Opinions/index.md

 ### 1.2.3.
 Good

 - EOF SHOULD have a blank line
 - Long versions of options for console commands SHOULD use a double dash, while the short versions use a single dash.
-E.g. --force and -f.
+E.g. `--force` and `-f`.
 - The top of HTML 5 SHOULD be:
     - `<!DOCTYPE html><html lang="en"><head><meta charset="utf-8">`
     - In Pug/Jade: